Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-And the next question comes on Will Green with Stephens.
+And the next question comes from Will Green with Stephens.

 James J. Volker - Whiting Petroleum Corp.